huggingface/blog/lewis-tunstall-interview.md

 And if you actually look at what's needed to make this conversion happen in the transformers library, it's fairly gnarly.
 But we make it so that you only really have to run one line of code and the library will take care of you.

-So the idea is that this particular feature lets machine learning engineers or even data scientists take their model, converted to this format, and then optimize it to get faster latency and higher throughput.
+So the idea is that this particular feature lets machine learning engineers or even data scientists take their model, convert it to this format, and then optimize it to get faster latency and higher throughput.

 ### Britney: That's very cool.
 Have there been, any standout applications of transformers?